-The group is currently part of an EPSRC Programme Grant consortium on ''Digital Twins for improved Dynamic Design (DigiTwin)", involving seven universities and several industrial partners.
+The group is currently leads an EPSRC Programme Grant consortium on ''Digital Twins for improved Dynamic Design (DigiTwin)", involving six universities and ten industrial partners.

 Our research into Structural Health Monitoring (SHM) is mostly focused on machine learning and pattern recognition methods - an approach pioneered in Sheffield in collaboration with colleagues from Los Alamos National Laboratory in the US.